Do you really need ED?

 GPs assess, treat and manage a whole range of health problems.
 They also provide health education, give vaccinations and carry out simple surgical procedures.
 Your GP will arrange a referral to a hospital specialist should you need it.

 Visit a walk-in centre

 Visit a walk-in centre, minor injuries unit or urgent care centre if you have a minor illness or injury (infections, vomiting and stomach aches) and it can’t wait until your GP surgery is open.
 These urgent care services are often managed by nurses and some also have doctors.
 You don’t need an appointment and they are open outside office hours.
-A list of local walk-in centres is at the bottom of the page.
+A list of local walk-in centres is at the right of the page.

 The emergency department provides vital care for life-threatening emergencies, such as loss of consciousness, suspected heart attacks, breathing difficulties, or severe bleeding that cannot be stopped.
 If you’re not sure it’s an emergency, call 111 for advice.